mozilla/glean/docs/user/adding-glean-to-your-project.md

 }
 ```

-Once initialized, if collection is enabled, Glean will automatically start collecting [baseline metrics](pings/metrics.md) and sending its [pings](pings/index.md).
+Once initialized, if collection is enabled, the Glean SDK will automatically start collecting [baseline metrics](pings/metrics.md) and sending its [pings](pings/index.md).

-Glean should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.
+The Glean SDK should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.
 Library code should never call `Glean.initialize`, since it should be called exactly once per application.

-> **Note**: if the application has the concept of release channels and knows which channel it is on at run-time, then it can provide Glean with this information by setting it as part of the `Configuration` object parameter of the `Glean.initialize` method.
+> **Note**: if the application has the concept of release channels and knows which channel it is on at run-time, then it can provide the Glean SDK with this information by setting it as part of the `Configuration` object parameter of the `Glean.initialize` method.
 For example:

 ```Kotlin
 Glean.initialize(applicationContext, Configuration(channel = "beta"))